kayaman/magj-learn/src/content/docs/kubernetes/LFS158x/kubernetes.md

     Kubernetes supports both IPv4 and IPv6 addresses.
 Kubernetes supports common Platform as a Service specific features such as application deployment, scaling, and load balancing, but allows users to integrate their desired monitoring, logging and alerting solutions through optional plugins.

+## Why Use Kubernetes?

+Another one of Kubernetes' strengths is portability.
+It can be deployed in many environments such as local or remote Virtual Machines, bare metal, or in public/private/hybrid/multi-cloud setups.

+Kubernetes extensibility allows it to support and to be supported by many 3rd party open source tools which enhance Kubernetes' capabilities and provide a feature-rich experience to its users.
+It's architecture is modular and pluggable.
+Not only does it orchestrate modular, decoupled microservices type applications, but also its architecture follows decoupled microservices patterns.
+Kubernetes' functionality can be extended by writing custom resources, operators, custom APIs, scheduling rules or plugins.

+For a successful open source project, the community is as important as having great code.
+Kubernetes is supported by a thriving community across the world.
+It has more than 3,500 contributors, who, over time, have pushed over 120,000 commits.
+There are meet-up groups in different cities and countries which meet regularly to discuss Kubernetes and its ecosystem.
+The community is divided into Special Interest Groups (SIGs), groups which focus on special topics, such as scaling, bare metal, networking, storage, etc. We will learn more about them in our last chapter, Kubernetes Community.

+## Kubernetes Users

+In less than a decade since its debut Kubernetes has become the platform of choice for many enterprises of various sizes to run their workloads.
+It is a solution for workload management in banking, education, finance and investments, gaming, information technology, media and streaming, online retail, ridesharing, telecommunications, nuclear research, and many other industries.
+There are numerous user [case studies](https://kubernetes.io/case-studies/) and success stories on the Kubernetes website.

 ##